 The next stop is Somerset Vineyard and Winery.
 Here, you’ll see and taste thirteen gorgeous acres of Rhône varietals such as Viognier, Roussanne, Grenache, and Syrah.
 You’ll also see some Spanish Macabeo, Monastrell, and Tempranillo.

 Next is Oak Mountain Winery.
-Here you’ll try several wines, get to try a delectable charcuterie board, and tour the largest wine cave in the valley.
-After that is Danza del Sol Winery, this winery has a jaw-droppingly beautiful tasting room and patio.
+Here, you’ll try several wines, get a delectable charcuterie board, and tour the largest wine cave in the valley.
+After that is Danza del Sol Winery.
+This winery has a jaw-droppingly beautiful tasting room and patio.
 Have a taste of the Danza del Sol wine and admire the rolling hills that surround you.

 Next is a quick pass by Robert Renzoni Winery.
 This winery grows Italian varietals such as Pinot Grigio and Sangiovese.
-When you walk into the tasting room here, you’ll feel included in the Renzoni family, as their photographs warmly adorn the walls.
+Walking into the tasting room here, you’ll feel included in the Renzoni family as their photographs warmly adorn the walls.
 Be sure to try their specialty, the Fiore di Fano.

 Then, you will stop in at Bel Vino Winery.
 This winery offers six one-ounce pours and even specialty chocolates.
 They have a dance floor and live music that plays on Friday, Saturday, and Sunday.

 After this, you’ll go to Callaway Vineyard and Winery, just down the road.
 It specializes in crafting fresh fruit-flavored wines that make a crisp flavor and a round body wine.
 This tour books extremely fast, so snag your tickets now.

 See Related: Best Things to Do in Lone Pine, California